Home > Agriculture > Hydraulic Hose Fittings: Four Things to Consider

 Hydraulic Couplers

-However, field connections are not generally recommended as they offer limited pressure capabilities and are often points of hose failure.
-We recommend using permanent crimped fittings on all hydraulic systems.
+However, field connections should be used with caution as they generally have limited pressure capabilities and are often points of failure.
+Permanent crimped fittings are recommended for hydraulic systems.

 Hydraulic Hose Fitting Materials